 Security and levy

-This page has information on the mining security and annual levy.
+Find information on the mining security and annual levy below.

 You must pay a security as a condition of a mining authorisation.